 Martin is the founder and the current Managing Director of PlanAdapt, based in Berlin, Germany.
-He also heads the PlanAdapt Coordination Hub.
+He also heads and manages the PlanAdapt Coordination Hub.

-He has 19 years of professional experience working for inter-governmental and non-governmental development and environment organisations (amongst others UNEP, GIZ, FAO, UNCCD, IFAD, ACF, Oxfam GB, UNDP) in over 30 countries, mostly Least Developed Countries (LDCs) and low-middle income countries in Africa and Asia.
+He has 20 years of professional experience working for inter-governmental and non-governmental development, environment and climate organisations (amongst others UNEP, GIZ, FAO, UNCCD, IFAD, ACF, Oxfam GB, UNDP) in over 30 countries, mostly Least Developed Countries (LDCs) and low-middle income countries in Africa and Asia.
 He has provided scientific and technical advice and capacity development services in the areas of climate change adaptation, natural resource management, disaster risk management and sustainable land management to a wide range of actors, in particular, government representatives and NGO staff.

 As Oxfam GB’s Project Lead and Co-Principal Investigator for the ‘Adaptation at Scale in Semi-Arid Regions’ (ASSAR) Programme, he led the research-into-use component of the project.
 More recently, he has led PlanAdapt’s work with the Albanian, Bangladeshi, Cambodian, Moroccan and Thai government supporting their efforts to design effective and impactful National Adaptation Plans and related processes.
 His expertise is particularly focused on how to mainstream adaptation into development and sectoral strategies and how to measure and monitor the effective implementation of adaptation action.
 His special interest is in brokering between producers and users of climate-related information by tailoring, filtering and translating them to user needs.
 Along those lines, Martin also led a research initiative that focused on identification, prioritisation and appraisal methods as part of adaptation planning in the Caribbean region.

 Martin holds an MSc degree in Geography, Development Economics, Soil Sciences and Climatology from the University of Bonn and the Monash University Melbourne.
-He is also a part-time guest lecturer at the University of Maastricht and the Humboldt University Berlin.
+Furthermore, he is a part-time guest lecturer at the University of Maastricht and the Humboldt University Berlin.

 For more info, see Martin’s Linkedin page